 This breed of spaniel is easygoing and great with everyone, including kids and other dogs.
 Clumber Spaniels love retrieving toys and chasing after tennis balls, but they don't require intense exercise like other spaniels in their working class.

-Don't be fooled by the Irish Wolfhound's massive weight and stature (think: up to 180 pounds and three feet tall).
-Wolfhounds are actually very docile companions that, according to the AKC, are "characteristically patient with children."
+Don't be fooled by the Irish Wolfhound's massive weight and stature (up to 180 pounds and three feet tall).
+Wolfhounds are actually very docile companions and according to the AKC, they are "characteristically patient with children."
 Back in 15th-century Ireland, they used to accompany their owners on elk and wolf hunts, but today they're content to lie on a rug and nap all day.

-The sweet 'Newfie', another strikingly large dog (typically 100 pounds or more), is known for its love of children and its ease in being trained.
+The sweet "Newfie," another strikingly large dog (typically 100 pounds or more), is known for its love of children and its ease in being trained.
 Newfs love swimming and long walks but don't require constant exercise.
-The biggest problems you'll face in owning one of these gentle giants is its year-round propensity to shed and slobber.
+The biggest problems you'll face in owning one of these gentle giants are its year-round propensities to shed and slobber.

 The Scottish Deerhound, another huge dog breed, is perfect for active dog owners, especially those who run and jog as part of their daily routines.
 (It was bred to hunt Scotland's huge red deer, so puppies, in particular, need regular exercise.)
 That said, they are quiet and polite, and older Deerhounds will be "hard to pry off your couch," says the AKC.

-Named for the ancient Aztec god Xolotl, this breed is native to Mexico and has always been an important part of its culture.
-The Xolo, as it is affectionately known, has two varieties: hairless and coated.
-Its demeanor is calm, quiet and alert, making it the perfect companion to a new dog owner with children—and allergies.
+Named for the ancient Aztec god Xolotl, the Xoloitzcuintli (pronounced Sh-Oh-Lo-Eets-Kweent-Le) breed is native to Mexico and has always been an important part of its culture.
+The Xolo, as it's affectionately known, has two varieties: hairless and coated.
+Its demeanor is calm, quiet, and alert, making it the perfect companion to a new dog owner with children—and allergies.

 Border Collies, one of the smartest dog breeds in the world, are easy to train and generally very healthy.
 Although they require loads of daily exercise (they're born to run long distances to herd sheep), they love kids and have plenty of affection to go around.

-Nearly every dog breed on this list is quite large, but the Great Dane has an untold amount of mass that requires frequent daily exercise.
+Nearly every dog breed on this list is quite large, but the Great Dane really tops the charts.
+Because this breed is one of, if not the largest in the world, it requires frequent daily exercise.
 Despite its hulking size (upwards of 110 pounds), the AKC describes Great Danes as "people pleasers who make friends easily" and are "patient with kids."